-Class D has IP address rage from 188.8.131.52 to 184.108.40.206.
+Class D has IP address range from 184.108.40.206 to 220.127.116.11.
 Class D is reserved for Multicasting.
-In multicasting data is not destined for a particular host, that's why there is no need to extract host address from the IP address, and Class D does not have any subnet mask.
+In multicasting data is not destined for a particular host, that is why there is no need to extract host address from the IP address, and Class D does not have any subnet mask.

 Class E Address

 This IP Class is reserved for experimental purposes only for R&D or Study.
 IP addresses in this class ranges from 240.0.0.0 to 255.255.255.254.
 Like Class D, this class too is not equipped with any subnet mask.

 IPv4 - Subnetting